A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsection{Offline Training Results}

-The TACS–GNN–ODMN framework was trained with an ODMN depth of \(N = 7\).
-Fig.~\ref{fig:TrainingCurve} presents the training and validation error evolution over 100 epochs.
-Both errors decrease rapidly during the initial epochs, followed by gradual stabilization.
-The validation error reaches its minimum value of 0.0205 at epoch 35, and the model corresponding to this epoch is adopted for all subsequent evaluations.
+The offline training results are first examined in terms of convergence behavior and generalization to unseen microstructures.
+The framework is trained with an ODMN depth of \(N = 7\).
+Fig.~\ref{fig:TrainingCurve} shows the evolution of training and validation errors over 100 epochs.
+Both errors decrease rapidly during the initial stage and gradually stabilize, indicating effective learning of the microstructure-to-parameter mapping.
+The validation error reaches its minimum value of 0.0205 at epoch 35, and the corresponding model is used for all subsequent evaluations.

-To examine the generalization capability of the trained framework, four unseen polycrystalline RVEs are generated, denoted as S1 (strong-textured-1), S2 (strong-textured-2), W1 (weak-textured-1), and W2 (weak-textured-2), as shown in Fig.~\ref{fig:TestingRVEs}.
+To assess generalization beyond the training set, four unseen polycrystalline RVEs are generated, denoted as S1 (strong-textured-1), S2 (strong-textured-2), W1 (weak-textured-1), and W2 (weak-textured-2) (Fig.~\ref{fig:TestingRVEs}).
+These RVEs span both strongly and weakly textured regimes, providing a stringent test of the proposed framework under a wide range of texture distributions.

-Each testing RVE is processed through the TACS–GNN–ODMN framework to construct its corresponding inferred ODMN.
-The predicted texture parameters \(\{\alpha^i, \beta^i, \gamma^i \mid i = 0, 1, \dots, 2^N - 1\}\) are visualized as pole figures to reconstruct the ODFs of the four RVEs.
-As illustrated in Fig.~\ref{fig:initial_texture}, the reconstructed ODFs exhibit excellent agreement with those obtained from DNS, capturing both the dominant orientation clusters and their dispersion characteristics.
+Each testing RVE is processed through the TACS--GNN--ODMN framework to construct the corresponding ODMN parameters.
+The inferred crystallographic parameters \(\{\alpha^i, \beta^i, \gamma^i \mid i = 0, 1, \dots, 2^N - 1\}\) are used to reconstruct the ODFs, which are visualized as pole figures in Fig.~\ref{fig:initial_texture}.
+The reconstructed ODFs exhibit excellent agreement with DNS results, accurately capturing both dominant orientation clusters and their dispersion.

-To quantitatively assess the agreement between the reconstructed and DNS-derived ODFs, the normalized texture index of the difference ODF (DODF), \(\hat{T}^d\), is evaluated~\citep{li2005texture}:
+To quantify the reconstruction accuracy, the normalized texture index of the difference ODF (DODF), \(\hat{T}^d\), is evaluated: